thien-do/moai/.github/DEVELOP.md

 -   `yarn start-core`: watch and build @moai/core
 -   `yarn start-gallery`: watch and build @moai/gallery
--   `yarn start-docs`: start docs.moaijs.com locally
+-   `yarn start-docs`: start moai.thien.do locally
 -   `yarn test`: run the test suites

 The typical workflow is to have 4 terminal tabs, one for each command above.
 However, depend on your use cases, you may not need to "watch" some projects, but only "build" them once.